 I am purchasing a new build house in Corbridge with a mortgage from TSB.
 The developers would not move on the amount so I negotiated £7000 of extras instead.
 The property agent advised me not reveal to my lawyer about this side-deal as it could put at risk my mortgage with TSB.
 Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-I acquired a basement flat in Corbridge, conveyancing formalities finalised 9 years ago.
-How much will my lease extension cost?
-Corresponding properties in Corbridge with over 90 years remaining are worth £202,000.
-The average or mid-range amount of ground rent is £55 charged once a year.
-The lease expires on 21st October 2074
+I invested in buying a garden flat in Corbridge, conveyancing was carried out half a dozen years ago.
+Can you shed any light on how much the price could be for a 90 year extension to my lease?
+Equivalent flats in Corbridge with over 90 years remaining are worth £176,000.
+The average or mid-range amount of ground rent is £50 invoiced every year.
+The lease ceases on 21st October 2099

-The figure that we have given is a general guide to costs for renewing a lease, but we are not able to advice on a more accurate figure without more detailed due diligence.
-Do not use the figures in tribunal or court proceedings.
-There are no doubt additional issues that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
-Neither should you take any other action based on this information without first getting professional advice.
+The suggested premium range above a general guide to costs for renewing a lease, but we cannot give you the actual costs in the absence of detailed due diligence.
+You should not use the figures in tribunal or court proceedings.
+There may be additional issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Please do not move forward based on this information before seeking the advice of a professional.